 He doesn’t have to up type all the symptoms, just copies into the clinical system.

-He has gone straight to 70% of demand arriving online, and it’s ever so simple how they’ve done it – while not forcing anyone or shutting the door for those who can’t.
+He has gone straight to 70% of demand arriving online, which is 250 per week, and it’s ever so simple how they’ve done it – while not forcing anyone or shutting the door for those who can’t.
 Patients are happy, reception is peaceful.

 Barry epitomises the GP who is self reliant, independent, committed long term to his patients, business oriented and decisive.
 But his Balaam St practice is different from yours – deprived East London, young, multi-ethnic and many non-English speakers.